AryamanReddi99/Creature-Forest/README.md

 </p>

 ***Invading doves and hawks***
-Introduction of hawks to stable dove populations, or vice-versa, eventually results in a similar equilbrium as before given that the invading agents do not starve to death due to limited resources before gaining a foothold.
+Introduction of hawks to stable dove populations, or vice-versa, eventually results in a similar equilbrium as before given that the invading agents do not immediately starve to death due to limited resources.

 <p align="center">
 <img src="https://github.com/AryamanReddi99/Creature-Forest/blob/master/Images/Infiltration/download%20(9).png?raw=true" width="800" height="400">
 </p>

 ***Invading crows***
 Crows are able to hijack a stable Hawk/Dove equilibrium by exploiting the doves until they are eliminated.
-They then reach a similar equilibrium with the hawks by playing Dove henceforth.
+They then reach a similar equilibrium with the hawks by playing the Dove strategy henceforth.

 ## Variable payoffs

 Each of the above interaction scenarios has a hard-coded payoff matrix.
-Changing this matrix results in a different equilibrium between strategies, which we can predict.***Variable_Payoff_Simulator.ipynb*** can be used to visualise the relative expectance of two competing strategies as a function of population fraction:
+Changing this matrix results in a different equilibrium between strategies, which we can predict. ***Variable_Payoff_Simulator.ipynb*** can be used to visualise the relative expectance of two competing strategies as a function of population fraction:

 ![Image1](https://github.com/AryamanReddi99/Creature-Forest/blob/master/Images/variable_payoff.png?raw=true)

 Where:
-**a**: score for Species A when facing Species A
+**a**: score for Strategy A when facing Strategy A
-**b**: score for Species B when facing Species A
+**b**: score for Strategy B when facing Strategy A
-**c**: score for Species A when facing Species B
+**c**: score for Strategy A when facing Strategy B
-**d**: score for Species B when facing Species B
+**d**: score for Strategy B when facing Strategy B

 <img src="https://github.com/AryamanReddi99/Creature-Forest/blob/master/Images/generalised.png" width="300">

-Payoff values can be defined in **payoff_dict** below to simulate population growth and resource control between Species A and Species B. The equilibrium point (if present) of the preceding plot should indicate the long-term population fraction of Species A.
+Payoff values can be defined in **payoff_dict** to simulate population growth and resource control between Strategy A and Strategy B. The equilibrium point (if present) of the preceding plot should indicate the long-term population fraction of Species A.

 ```python
 payoff_dict = {